 Company-Wide Focus on Quality and Continuous Improvement

 The company’s focus on quality and precision is apparent throughout the organization.
-On the shop floor, I saw many large machines running with oil, hot temperatures, overflow coolant containers and non-stop production.
-Yet, I saw no oil or other spills on the floor, there were clearly marked pedestrian passageways, and superior organization and cleanliness throughout.
+Even though many large machines were producing products with coolant spraying on the material, I didn’t see any oil or coolant spills on the floor.
+The floor was clearly marked with pedestrian passageways, and the shop exhibited superior organization and cleanliness throughout.

-To achieve this, managers and employees stay focused on quality from training to product delivery to clients.
+To achieve this, managers and employees stay focused on excellence, from training to product delivery to clients.
 Ways that they do this include:

 - Client visit ready – All the employees focus on keeping the floor ready for client visits at any time.
-They pick up, clean, put oil pails under machines and keep organized – whatever it takes to keep the facility looking picture perfect.
+They pick up, clean, and organize – whatever it takes to keep the facility looking picture perfect.
 This benefits the company in winning clients and keeping employees safe.

 - Quality lab – Next to the production floor, with big windows to watch the floor, the quality department watches manufacturing and does the final check on all processes and products.
 All employees know this and want everything to be perfect.

 - Certification – All components ready to leave the facility need to have a certification.
 The quality department reviews the specifications and checks the parts.
 Once deemed perfect, the quality inspector certifies the products for release.

 - Employee empowerment – Everyone is trained to check quality on their own.
 They can measure, use the electronic “gun” to verify the alloy type or run materials through the highly sensitive material validation center.
 This usually has an extra charge for clients, yet if an employee deems it necessary, they can ask for it.

 All these steps are just standard operating procedure.
 All employees understand the process without having to discuss it in any language.

 Unifying a Corporate Culture Based on Community, Growth, Values and Quality